-You get a whopping 8.5 grams of blush for $13.99 and these blushes come in the compacts, rather than pan form.
-8.5 grams is a lot of blush so $13.99 is reasonable in comparison to other pressed blushes on the market.
+You get a whopping 8.5 grams of blush for $16.99 and these blushes come in the compacts, rather than pan form.
+8.5 grams is a lot of blush!
+So, $16.99 is reasonable in comparison to other pressed blushes on the market that are usually 2.5 grams.
 These blushes apply smoothly, are pigmented, and stay put all day.
 I have nothing but good things to say about these.
 I wish they had more colors!

 The only negative is that phenoxythanol is listed high up on the ingredients list, so this may not be the best option for purists.
 I’m okay with phenoxythanol, as long as it’s far down on the ingredients list in the lowest possible amount to be effective in preserving the product.
 If this were a moisturizer or something I was slathering all over my body or face, I would be more strict.
 But for the amount of blush that’s actually used in one application, I can live with phenoxythanol being higher up on the ingredients list in this case.
 That’s just my humble opinion. 🤗